 How to establish exactly what kind of cremation you require

-A cremation can be conducted instead of burial even when there is an elaborate, traditional funeral service.
-It is simply an alternative way of conducting the final disposition as the deceased is cremated instead of buried.
+A cremation can be conducted instead of a burial, even with an elaborate, traditional funeral service.
+It is simply an alternative way of conducting the final disposition, as the deceased is cremated instead of buried.

 Should I have a cremation with a service or a ‘basic’ cremation?